• Skip to primary navigation

 The first and most important thing you need to do to get organized for a new semester is to go through every course syllabus, class by class, and write down all the due dates.

-You should have all your course syllabi a few days ahead of time (most professors will give it in advance) so this is a great first step to take before starting a new semester.
+You should have all your course outlines a few days ahead of time (most professors will give it in advance) so this is a great first step to take before starting a new semester.

 THE ONLY CATCH: